 The political, economic and social impacts of decisions made today about addiction treatment will affect communities and individuals for generations to come.
 It is the Center’s position that such decisions should be made with access to the best possible, most complete information.
 Local and state officials are being asked to do something about the crisis and in the absence of complete data, they risk embracing a “single pathway” solution without understanding the potential unintended consequences and the advantages inherent in vibrant, diverse ecosystems of services.

-- Understand and inform the political, economic and marketing forces shaping our response to the drug crisis.
+- Understand and inform the political, economic and marketing forces shaping our response to the addiction crisis.

-- To critically examine potential unintended consequences associated with policy changes.
+- Critically examine potential unintended consequences associated with policy changes.

-- To highlight recovery solutions and the value of choice in treatment.
+- Highlight recovery solutions, the value of choice in treatment and the role of informed consent.